Lauren’s Acute Lymphoblastic Leukemia Story

 Cancer impact on your life perspective

-So we have to play off of that.
-We’re still here, things could be worse.
+We have to play off of that.
+We’re still here.
+Things could be worse.
 We’re still here, so we have to be positive.

 Inspired by Lauren's story?